Decentralized application: Definition

-Classification
+Usage

 DApps can be classified based on whether they operate on their own block chain, or whether they operate on the block chain of another DApp.
-By this classification, DApps are divided into three types.

-Type I DApps operate on their own block chain.
-Block chains such as Bitcoin and Ethereum can be classified as Type I DApps.

-Type II DApps are protocols that operate on the block chain of a Type I DApp.
-These protocols themselves have tokens that are required for their function.

-Type III DApps are protocols that operate using the protocols of a Type II DApp.
-Similar to Type II DApps, Type III DApps also have tokens that are required for their function.

 Smart contracts

-Smart contracts are used by developers to maintain data on the block chain and to execute operations.
+Smart contracts are programs which maintain data on the blockchain and to execute operations.
 Multiple smart contracts can be developed for a single DApp to handle more complex operations.
 Over 75% of DApps are supported by a single smart contract, with the remainder using multiple smart contracts.

-DApps incur gas, that is fees paid to the validators of the block chain, due to the cost of deploying and executing the DApp's smart contracts.
+DApps incur fees paid to the validators of the blockchain, known as "gas", due to the cost of deploying and executing the DApp's smart contracts.
 The amount of gas required of a DApp's functions is dependent on the complexity of its smart contracts.
 A complex smart contract of a DApp that operates on the Ethereum blockchain may fail to be deployed if it costs too much gas, leading to lower throughput and longer wait times for execution.